junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean drops to his knees to scoop up some of the clear liquid to drink.
 The coolness washes down the dirt in his gullet, making him breathe easier.
 He washes his face and hands too, but doesn't bother cleaning all the other blood stains on his clothes or skin.

 In the reflection, Dean sees a face he can barely recognize, with stubble covering his jaw, dark bags around his eyes, bruises and cuts here and there.
 And the fangs, the ugly uneven fangs that jut out, visible whenever he opens his mouth, refusing to contract however hard he demands his body to.
-Dean slaps the water surface to break the image, to not have to look at that face again -- the face of a monster he and his family has devoted to killing.
+Dean slaps the water surface to break the image, to not have to look at that face again -- the face of a monster he and his family have devoted to killing.

-He leaves the water's edge, heading toward the middle of the opening where -- according to some of the old creatures he killed earlier -- there would sometimes be a disturbance in the air flow.
+He leaves the water's edge, heading toward the middle of the opening where, according to some of the old creatures he killed earlier, there would sometimes be a disturbance in the air flow.
 No one here knows where the stir comes from, but if Dean has to guess, this is where the veil is the weakest.

 If a long shot is all he can get, then Dean would take it.
 He walks toward the said location, waving his blade at the nothingness in the empty air, observing, thinking, waiting.
 The air is unmoved, but his gut is giving him a drag, the hair on the back of his head rising -- some weird vamp hyper-sense or whatever it is, Dean's expecting something or someone approaching.